simplex-chat/simplex-chat/docs/SERVER.md

   Enter `y` to enable logging statistics in CSV format, e.g. they can be used to show aggregate usage charts in `Grafana`.

 These statistics include daily counts of created, secured and deleted queues, sent and received messages, and also daily, weekly, and monthly counts of active queues (that is, the queues that were used for any messages).
-We believe that this information does not include anything that would allow correlating different queues as belonging to the same users, but please let us know, confidentially, if you believe that this can be exploited in any way.
+We believe that this information does not include anything that would allow correlating different queues as belonging to the same users, but please [let us know](./SECURITY.md), confidentially, if you believe that this can be exploited in any way.

 - `Require a password to create new messaging queues?`

-  Enter `r` or your arbitrary password to password-protect `smp-server`, or `n` to disable password protection.
+  Press `Enter` or enter your arbitrary password to password-protect `smp-server`, or `n` to disable password protection.

 - `Enter server FQDN or IP address for certificate (127.0.0.1):`